 2.1.
 The Artist needs

-During our first meeting with the artist we were presented with the challenges she was facing with her previous setup and her vision of her ideal performance scenario.
+During our first meeting with the artist, we were presented with the challenges she was facing with her previous setup and her vision of her ideal performance scenario.

-Her previous setup consisted of an Eventide guitar pedal harmonizer and an Echoplex looping machine to create the backing tracks along wth she improvised3.
+Her previous setup is made up of an Eventide guitar pedal harmonizer and an Echoplex looping machine to create the backing tracks along with which she used to improvise3.
 The main issues she faced with this setup were

 1Maria Pia De Vito Wikipedia page